ipx3367/T14S_UBUNTU_-L850-GL_WWAN/README.md

+# How to driver the Fibocom L850-GL on the Ubuntu 20.04 LTS

 ## 1\. install the xmm7360 linux driver

 [Driver for Fibocom L850-GL / Intel XMM7360](https://github.com/xmm7360/xmm7360-pci "Driver for Fibocom L850-GL / Intel XMM7360 ")    <== download here